Planning to spend a few hours at a street market during your holiday in Fuerteventura?

 Almost every town and resort in Fuerteventura has a weekly market with different stalls and vendors, where you can find almost anything from cheap souvenirs and knock-offs, to craft items and jewelry, as well as locally produced aloe vera cosmetics.

-The market at El Campanario in Corralejo is an ideal place for souvenir and gift shopping since the products are all handmade and some of them very original.
+The market at El Campanario in Corralejo is an ideal place for souvenir and gift shopping since the products are all handmade and some of them are very original.

-Also, the atmosphere there on Sundays is lovely, with restaurants and cafes where you can take a bite or a proper lunch.
+Also, the atmosphere there on Sundays is lovely, with restaurants and cafes where you can take a bite or have a proper lunch.
 There are plenty of stalls all around and also live music (starting at around 12:00).

 This market is small compared to others on the island, but it has a hippie vibe and it's a nice place to visit if you are around.
 Very different from Caleta de Fuste, Corralejo, or any other big market.